Requirements & Instructions

 Letters of Recommendation

-Please submit three letters of recommendation with your application to the history graduate program.
+The History departmet requires three letters of reccomendation.
 We prefer letters from academic references over letters from nonacademic employers.

-Requests for recommendations can be submitted through the recommendation system on your online graduate school application.
+Requests for recommendations will be submitted through the recommendation system on your online graduate school application.
 Please encourage your recommenders to submit online whenever possible, via the link generated by the online application.
 The preferred method for recieving recommendations is through the online system.
-If recommenders prefer not to submit through the online system, they may email the letter directly to firstname.lastname@example.org or mail it to:
+If recommenders can not submit through the online system, they may email the letter directly to firstname.lastname@example.org or mail it to:

 History Graduate Studies